Canadian Students at UWS

 Alumni Profiles

-UWS is the second oldest chiropractic college in the world and that means that we have a huge group of Canadian alumni that you can connect with during the program and after graduation.
+UWS has been the leader in integrating health and science since 1904, beginning as the second oldest chiropractic educational program in the world.
+That means we have a huge group of Canadian alumni that you can connect with during the program and after graduation.
 Our alumni are a great resource for questions about licensure and scope of practice in a particular province, Canadian Board Exam tips, locating associate positions and more.

-Take a look at our student/alumni Switchboard now and when you enroll at UWS, join the conversation.
+Take a look at our student/alumni Switchboard and UWS alumni-finder-map now and start connecting.

 Noteworthy Canadian Alumni from UWS: